dezh-tech/ddsr/pages/README.md

 ### Admin Access Control

-- `ADMIN_PUBKEYS` – Comma-separated list of allowed public keys.
+- `ADMIN_PUBKEYS` – Comma-separated list of allowed public keys that can call management APIs.
+- `MODERATORS_PUBKEYS` – Comma-separated list of allowed public keys that can remove events from db by sending kind 1984 events.

 ## Contributing